cominvent/pf4j-update/README.md

 constructor and through setters.
 Implement your own UpdateRepository implementation and FileDownloaders to handle your own custom repsitory structures, authentication, checksum verifications etc.

+With `UpdateManager.setUpdateRepositoryFactory()` you can provide a factory that will be used to create UpdateRepository instances from id and URL.

 ### Subclass UpdateManager
 For full control, subclass `UpdateManager` and override relevant methods.